jinko-core/jinko/DESIGN.md

 incl other_script;
 /* Functions, Variables in other_script are imported.
 They're now named other_script::<function_name>, other_script::<var_name> and so on */

+/* This might change in the future - having first class modules which would desugar to an instance of a custom type with specific fields, so that we would write other_script.var or other_script.function() */
 ```

 There is no way to remove the usage of `<source_name>::`.
 This is the cause of some